sauna heater trips breaker troubleshooting

-Your sauna is supposed to be a place of relaxation and warmth—but if your heater keeps tripping the breaker, that peace turns into frustration.
-Let’s dive into why this happens and, more importantly, how to rectify it.
+Your sauna is supposed to be a place of relaxation and warmth — but if your heater keeps tripping the breaker, that peace turns into frustration.
+Here is why this happens and, more importantly, how to fix it.

 Understanding Why Breakers Trip